bevyengine/bevy-website/content/learn/book/control-flow/commands.md

 ```

 Like `Commands`, `EntityCommands` aren't run immediately.
-This means that it is possible for the `Entity` you want to modify to have despawned before the `EntityCommand` can be ran.
+This means that it is possible for the `Entity` you want to modify to have despawned before the `EntityCommand` can be run.
-All `EntityCommands` will check whether the `Entity` exists when the `EntityCommand` is ran and will return an error if it doesn't.
+All `EntityCommands` will check whether the `Entity` exists when the `EntityCommand` is run and will return an error if it doesn't.

 [`EntityCommands`]: https://docs.rs/bevy/latest/bevy/prelude/struct.EntityCommands.html
 [`Commands::entity`]: https://docs.rs/bevy/latest/bevy/ecs/prelude/struct.Commands.html#method.entity